weaslus/Inconsistent_Extrusion_Diagnostics/readme.md

 1) Please download this tower by Mihai Designs: https://mihaidesigns.com/pages/inconsistent-extrusion-test

-It is important you print this in vase mode above all else.
-Wide and tall extrusions are recommended, however, without vase mode, this print tells us nothing.

 2) Slicer settings: Above all else, this needs to be printed in vase mode.
 Or spiralise outer contour, with no infil, and 1 wall.
 Wide layer lines and tall layer heights are still recommended as per the original instructions, 0.3 LH and 0.5 LW work well.